 There are two main types of macular degeneration, wet and dry.

-The dry or areolar type consists of degeneration of the retinal pigment cells resulting in drusen (described below) and hyper and hypopigmented areas in the retina with loss of rods and cones and generalized atrophy.
+The dry or areolar type consists of degeneration of the retinal pigment cells resulting in drusen (described below) and hyper and hypopigmented areas in the retina with loss of rods and cones and generalized atrophy (Homeopathy for Optic Atrophy).
 Dry ARMD, which affects ninety percent of persons with ARMD, results from a buildup of cellular waste product called drusen, in the back part of the inner eyeball where the retina and macula are.
 Drusen is from the German word druse meaning bump or gland.
 It refers to the earliest changes that are observed in ARMD.
 A drusen or bump develops on Bruch’s membrane.
 This occurs when the retinal pigment epithelium becomes overloaded with undigested discs from the cones.
 This material collects on Bruch’s membrane producing thickened areas.

 The wet type or exudative type presents as vascular leakage with exudates and a detachment of the retina with loss of vision.
 In addition when the retinal pigment epithelium becomes overloaded, the RPE cells begin to degenerate.
 Debris begins to accumulate at the base of these cells.
 These cells lose their attachment to Bruch’s membrane and fluid begins to accumulate under the cells.
 Soon there are breaks in Bruch’s membrane leading to growth and leakage of blood vessels from the choroid.
 This leakage and new blood vessel growth into the retina lead to the wet stage of macular degeneration.
 A small percentage of these cases can be treated successfully with the argon laser.
 There is another type of wet macular degeneration that occurs in people who are diabetic.
 This results from leakage of small blood vessels, which leads to fluid accumulation under the retina and loss of central vision.

 Summary of the types of macular degeneration